H.R.3713 - Sentencing Reform Act of 2015114th Congress (2015-2016)

 Sentencing Reform Act of 2015

-The legislation expands safety valve eligibility to permit a court to impose a sentence below the mandatory minimum for certain non-violent, cooperative drug defendants with a limited criminal history.
+(Sec.
+3) The bill amends the federal criminal code to expand safety valve eligibility to permit a court to impose a sentence below the mandatory minimum for certain nonviolent, cooperative drug defendants with a limited criminal history.

 It reduces the enhanced mandatory minimum prison term for certain defendants who commit a high-level repeat drug offense, use a firearm in a crime of violence or drug offense after a prior conviction for such offense, or unlawfully possess a firearm after three or more prior convictions.
 It permits retroactive application of such reductions for defendants without a prior serious violent felony conviction, after a court considers certain factors.